anav5704/websocket-live-cursors/README.md

 # Live Cursors App
-This is a realtime app which shares the curors of all currently connected users using web sockets.
-I was unable tp deploy the web socket server so if you want to check out how this looks, feel free to follow the initialisation.
+This is a real-time app that shares the cursors of all currently connected users using web sockets.
+I was unable to deploy the web socket server so if you want to check out how this looks, feel free to follow the initialisation.

 # Technologies Used
 - React JS